canonical/lxd/doc/api-extensions.md

 This introduces a new `candid.api.key` option which allows for setting the expected public key for the endpoint, allowing for safe use of a HTTP-only candid server.

+## usb\_optional\_vendorid
+As the name implies, the `vendorid` field on USB devices attached to containers has now been made optional, allowing for all USB devices to be passed to a container (similar to what's done for GPUs).